-BOURBONNAIS MOSQUITOES POSITIVE FOR WEST NILE VIRUS
+KANKAKEE MOSQUITOES TEST POSITIVE FOR WEST NILE VIRUS

-It has been confirmed that there has been one pool of mosquitoes collected from a trap in Bourbonnais that has tested positive for West Nile virus (WNV).
+It has been confirmed that there has been one pool, or groups, of mosquitoes collected from a trap in Kankakee County has tested positive for West Nile virus (WNV).

 This is the first pool of mosquitoes to test positive for WNV this year in Kankakee County.
-For the 2020 season so far, IDPH has reported 17 counties with positive WNV batches and 1 human case (although human cases are underreported).
-In 2019 IDPH reported 46 counties with positive WNV batches and 28 human cases including one death.
+For the 2023 season so far, Illinois Department Public Health has reported 30 WNV positive counties.

 West Nile virus is transmitted through the bite of the Culex pipiens mosquito, commonly called the northern house mosquito, which has picked up the virus by feeding on an infected bird.
 Common symptoms include fever, nausea, headache and muscle aches.
 Symptoms may last from a few days to a few weeks.
 However, four out of five people infected with West Nile virus will not show any symptoms.
-In rare cases, severe illness including meningitis, or even death, can occur.
+In rare cases, severe illness or even death can occur.
 People older than 60 and individuals with weakened immune systems are at higher risk for severe illness from West Nile virus.